zendesk/copenhagen_theme/README.md

 # Copenhagen Theme by Zendesk

-NOTE: These files are not yet the source of truth for Copenhagen theme.

 The Copenhagen theme is a responsive theme for Zendesk Guide.
 It is designed to be used together with [Theming Center](https://support.zendesk.com/hc/en-us/community/topics/115000528387-Zendesk-Guide-beta-Theming-Center)

 You can see the theme live [here](https://copenhagentheme.zendesk.com/hc/en-us).